 The challenging complexities of our hyper-connected world have only been magnified during the COVID pandemic, making the importance of a beneficial life-work balance even greater.

-Yet even before COVID, we seemed always plugged in, always connected − whether at work, from home, on the road.
-Our connectivity has only increased with blurring of lines between home and work, and the increases in speed of our 5(soon to be 6)G, the metaversed online world and the many digital devices we use to interact with it.
+Our connectivity has only increased with a blurring of lines between home and work, and the increases in speed of our 5(soon to be 6)G, the metaversed online world and the many digital devices we use to interact with it.

-Confirming the accumulating negative impacts of the pandemic, a new survey from ADP Canada and Angus Reid shows that many Canadian workers, especially those working remotely, are paying a “COVID Tax” – the additional hours they’re working since the start of the pandemic.
+Confirming the accumulating negative impacts of the pandemic, a new survey from ADP Canada and Angus Reid shows that many Canadian workers are paying a “COVID Tax” – the additional hours they’re working since the start of the pandemic.

 That’s why many legal jurisdictions here and in Europe have implemented what are called “right to disconnect” laws.